devon104/inventory-pi/instructions/section-05.md

 ## Part 4 - Refactor

 Now that we know how to read and write our objects to the super convenient JSON format, lets update our app.
-Change the services class to use JSON to save and load the inventory models.
+Change the service class to use JSON to save and load the inventory models.

 1. save and load application models with JSON
 2. save and load the *nextId* static data with a text file